-My love for Haskell rolled me into the study of category theory, which still fascinates me a lot.
+My love for Haskell and functional programming rolled me into the study of category theory, which still fascinates me a lot.

 I’m very bad at responding to calls and good ol’ SMS messages.
 Sending an email might work.

 I’m very interested to use Systems Science to reason about correct and sustainable code.
 There are some talks you can find online where I try to explain this, but it all comes down to the following:

 Focussing on referential transparent code makes code more easier to understand and to test.
 This benefits the maintainable and sustainable code.
 In object oriented programming, mocking, as described in “Growing Object Oriented Software Guide by Tests” is a way to isolate side effects and fake referential transparency.
 In functional programming, thanks to Eugenio Moggi, we now know that the Monad is a wonderful abstraction to isolate side effects and make our code more referential transparent.